The Music Studio

 "What time slots are available?"

-Our general teaching hours are Monday - Friday, 3:00pm - 8:00pm.
-We can provide a real-time calendar of specific openings for each instrument upon request.
+General teaching hours at The Music Studio are Monday - Friday, 3:00pm - 8:00pm.
+A real-time calendar of specific openings for each instrument is available upon request, and openings and a sign-up link can be found on the Complimentary Tryout Lesson page of the website.

 "What if my child has trouble focusing or sitting still?"